rackerlabs/docs-dedicated-load-balancer-v3/load-balancer/api-docs/f5-api-reference/f5-load-balancer.rst

 ------------------------------------------

-Retrieve statistics for each pool member in a specified pool including configuration settings, availability and monitoring status.
+Retrieve statistics for each pool member in a specified pool including configuration settings, availability, and monitoring status.
 The response includes links to access a detail view for each member.

 ::